 - Include applicant name and project name in footer.

 - Label sample materials clearly with your name, the title of the project with which you are applying and the title of the material you are submitting.

 - Do not write in the first person.

 - Do not make your application too long or repetitive.

 Please note that due to a change in grant regulations, SFFS will no longer be submitting applications on filmmakers' behalf to the National Endowment for the Arts (NEA), National Endowment for the Humanities (NEH) and National Science Foundation (NSF).
 Please contact us if you have further questions.

-Please note: While we encourage filmmakers to apply to the San Francisco Internation Film Festival, Cinema by the Bay and grants offered by our organization, being fiscally sponsored by the San Francsico FIlm Society does not guarantee acceptance into any of the above programs.
+Please note: While we encourage filmmakers to apply to the San Francisco Internation Film Festival and grants offered by our organization, initiaiting fiscally sponsorship with the San Francsico Film Society does not guarantee acceptance into any other Film Society programs.